odinuv/web/slides/sql-join/slides.md

 <section markdown='1'>
 ## Deleting Data
-- SQL command DELETE FROM *table* WHERE *search_condition*
+- The SQL command DELETE FROM *table* WHERE *search_condition*
 - `DELETE FROM persons WHERE id_person = 42`
 - If the search condition is missing, **all rows in the table will be deleted**.
-- DELETE removes entire rows, to remove a single value use UPDATE.
+- DELETE removes entire rows; to remove a single value, use UPDATE.
 </section>

 <section markdown='1'>
 ## Selecting Data
-- SQL command SELECT FROM *tables* WHERE *search_condition*
+- The SQL command SELECT FROM *tables* WHERE *search_condition*
 - SELECT is by far the most complicated SQL command.
     - You can be learning it for years and never finish.
 - Important clauses:
     - `FROM` -- source tables from which you select data,
-    - `WHERE` -- search condition -- same as in `UPDATE` or `DELETE`,
+    - `WHERE` -- a search condition -- the same as in `UPDATE` or `DELETE`,
     - `JOIN` -- for joining multiple tables together,
     - `ORDER BY` -- for ordering rows in the result,
     - `GROUP BY` -- for aggregating data,
-    - `HAVING` -- search condition for aggregated data.
+    - `HAVING` -- a search condition for aggregated data.
 </section>

 <section markdown='1'>